zextras/carbonio-design-system/src/components/basic/Button.md

 </Container>
 ```

-Activated has priority on disabled
+Disabled has priority on activated

 ```jsx
 import { Container } from '@zextras/carbonio-design-system';